ubiqproj/ubiq-cd/docs/Design Doc.md

 This is because you can leave resource management and application monitoring to the agent on the host.

 However, as of 2023, all tools that can build pull-based continuous deployment pipelines ( e.g., ArgoCD ) require use on Kubernetes.
-This makes them expensive to build and operate because they require Kubernete cluster, CI/CD pipeline for managing container images.
+This makes them expensive to build and operate because they require Kubernetes cluster, CI/CD pipeline for managing container images.

 So, we solve these issues by creating CI/CD tools.
 It will build and manage pull-based pipelines, each with a single IaC.